- Salesforce CPQ end of sale does not require immediate migration, but it does require intentional planning

 Most companies are choosing one of three paths

-The important distinction is that moving from CPQ to Revenue Cloud Advanced is not an upgrade.
-It’s a reimplementation with a different operating model, fewer guardrails, and a much higher premium on process clarity and architectural discipline.
-Treating it like a lift-and-shift is where teams tend to get into trouble.
+The important distinction: moving from CPQ to Revenue Cloud Advanced is not an upgrade.
+It's a reimplementation with a different operating model and a much higher premium on process clarity and architectural discipline.

 Fragmentation is the fastest path to future pain

-If the goal is to introduce credits, commitments, usage, or hybrid pricing, the safer long-term approach is to extend what you already have without breaking the integrity of your architecture.
-That means protecting a single customer view, a single source of product truth, and clean lifecycle management even as monetization evolves.
+The safer long-term approach: extend what you already have without breaking the integrity of your architecture.
+Protect a single customer view, a single source of product truth, and clean lifecycle management even as monetization evolves.

 The bridge matters because revenue cannot stop